NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Able Carter.md

 Choose two ability boosts.
 One must be to **Strength** or **Charisma**, and one is a free ability boost.

 You're trained in your choice of the Deception or Diplomacy skill.
-You gain a skill feat: [[Feats/Charming Liar|Charming Liar]] if you chose Deception or [[Feats/Hobnobber|Hobnobber]] if you chose Diplomacy.
+You gain a skill feat: [[Charming Liar|Charming Liar]] if you chose Deception or [[Hobnobber|Hobnobber]] if you chose Diplomacy.
 You're also trained in a Lore skill with one of Geb's cities: Graydirge, Mechitar, or Yled.

 *Source: Pathfinder: Blood Lords Player's Guide*
 *OGL*